cltl-leolani/pepper/README.md

 1. Clone this repo by running
     > `git clone https://github.com/leolani/pepper.git`

-1. Checkout to this branch by running
-    > `git checkout feature/python3.7`

 1. Start from a python 3.7.9 environment (highly recommended).
     To create an isolated environment for the project run